inclement/inclem.net/content/pages/kivycrashcourse.rst

 series starts from scratch and moves quickly through different Kivy features in about 10 minutes per video.

-I maintain a `separate github repository
-<https://github.com/inclement/kivycrashcourse>`_ with the original kivy crash
-course files and any accompanying notes.
-Everything relevant is linked to from the individual articles or videos.

 1) Making a simple App; `youtube
    <https://www.youtube.com/watch?v=F7UKmK9eQLY>`_ or `article
    <{filename}/kivycrashcourse/1-making_a_simple_app.rst>`__.